serghiou/best-of-data-science/best-of-r.md

 **[rticles.](https://github.com/rstudio/rticles)** Package.
 Vignette.
 Use templates to create articles written in a format appropriate for multiple journals of interest.
 I have not used this package yet, but it is recommended by RStudio.

 **[vitae.](https://www.r-bloggers.com/vitae-dynamic-cvs-with-r-markdown/)** Tutorial.
 Package.
 A package designed to help construct and update CVs quickly, without the fuss usually required to update one.
 I have not tried this one out, but it looks promising!

+## Data presentation

+* **[kableExtra.](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html)** Package.
+Tutorial.
+An indisposable package in creating beautiful tables, ready for publication.
+It does not come without its glitches (I have yet to make certain of its functions work), but I use it in almost every report I produce.
+It can be used to format [HTML files](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) or [LaTeX files](http://haozhu233.github.io/kableExtra/awesome_table_in_pdf.pdf).

+* **[formattable.](https://www.r-bloggers.com/make-beautiful-tables-with-the-formattable-package/amp/)** Package.
+Tutorial.
+A package that helps create beautiful tables that incorporate color and pictures to make them much more appealing and informative.